- Home

 Voices of Victoria

-The 2022 VCOSS Listening Tour had a simple mission: to engage people in a setting where they felt comfortable and empowered to talk about issues that affect them, and then to listen.
+The tours have a simple agenda: to engage people in a setting where they feel comfortable and empowered to talk about issues that affect them, and then to listen.

-We wanted to learn about people’s lived experiences coming out of the “COVID years” and aspirations.
-We were conscious not to be prescriptive; not to steer people to the issues we thought they should care about.
+In the 2022 Listening Tour we wanted to learn about people’s lived experiences coming out of the “COVID years”, and their aspirations for the future.
+We were conscious not to be prescriptive, not to steer people to the issues we thought they should care about.

-What has emerged from this genuine community-led approach is a textured understanding of Victorians’ fears and hopes as they emerge from the worst of the COVID pandemic.
+What emerged from this community-led approach is a textured understanding of Victorians’ fears and hopes as they emerged from the worst of the COVID pandemic.

 What did we hear?